 Poppy species in the Czech Republic

 Poppy seeds are obtained from a plant called Poppy (Papaver somniferum in Latin).
 It is a very popular crop in the Czech Republic and its cultivation dates back to the Late Bronze Age.
 Although poppy cultivation in the Czech Republic has a very long tradition, most people think of red poppy flowers.
-But which poppies are best suited for processing and use in the food industry, and what varieties of poppies does AGRA Group grow in the Czech Republic?
+But which poppies are best suited for processing and use in the food industry, and what varieties of poppies does AGRA Group supply from the Czech Republic?

 Blue poppy